tecnico-sec/Virtual-Networking/README.md

 - Select the VM Settings/Network/Adapter1
 - Attach to `Internal Network`.
 Call it sw-1
-- Promisuous Mode: Allow VMs
+- Promiscuous Mode: Allow VMs

 Repeat for VM2 and VM3 but creating a second Network adapter in VM2 and calling the `Internal Network` sw-2.